by Reb Gutman Locks @ Mystical Paths

-Now we are in the month of Elul.
-Elul is the time when we prepare for the New Year.
+Now we are all preparing for the New Year.
 On the New Year we will stand before the King of the Universe, and our portions for the coming year will be set aside according to the judgment that we receive.
 How well we prepare during Elul may very well affect the judgment that we will receive.
 Will it be favorable, abundant?
 Will we find success this year in those areas where we need so much help?
 This makes Elul one of the most serious and important times in the entire year.

 Without doubt, the highlight of Elul comes early in the morning, when we say the Selichot prayers.
 And the highlight of these prayers comes when we recite G-d’s 13 Attributes of Mercy, beginning with, "Hashem, Hashem ..."